 HAWKS Classroom Commons (Hallways, stairs.
 OLA) Restroom Cafeteria Bus Gym/Locker Successful Attend class regularly Be on time Follow Class rules Participate and stay on task Walk quietly and quickly to the next destination.
 Visit the restroom quietly and quickly.
 Wash your hands Walk quiet to cafeteria Stand in line quietly Find your seat and stay seated Return to classroom on time Follow bus rules Listen to bus driver Stay seated and face forward Report on time to the locker room Dress out and participate each day.
 Be willing to try new sports and activities.
 Set fitness goals for yourself.
 Organized Bring and use agenda Bring all necessary materials Complete and collect assignments even when absent.
 Phone is off and stored in a locker.
 Keep to the right.
 Keep walking.
 Use signed agenda for hall pass Use lockers at appropriate times.
 Use a signed agenda for hall pass.
 Plan your visits according to classroom expectations.
 Bring lunch money or make sure you have money in your account.
 Know your lunch number Make one trip through the line.
 Enter and Exit quietly and orderly Be on time to your bus Keep aisles clear.
 Bring uniform and tennis shoes to class.
 Turn in parent/dr. notes to the nurse before coming to PE.
 Bring in your remediation pass and all supplies Accountable Take responsibility for your behavior.
 Work diligently and ask for help Keep your area clean.
 Be in your assigned location.
 Walk directly to class.
 Keep lockers clean.
 Keep the top of lockers clear.
 Keep feet on the floor.
 Stay in your assigned area.
 Go, flush, wash, leave.
 Keep the restroom clean.
 Report problems to an adult.
 Wait your turn.
 Find your seat and remain seated.
 Consume only your food and drink in the cafeteria.
 Use appropriate table manners.
 Go directly to the bus.
 Move quietly and quickly.
 Report inappropriate behavior.
 Be seated in your assigned squad line.
 Keep the locker room, bleachers, and gym clean.
 Take responsibility for your behavior and actions.
 Respectful Use appropriate school and kind language.
 Respect the differences of others.
+Respect the rights of students to learn.
+Listen when others speak.
+Raise your hand and wait your turn.
+Respect school property.
 Use appropriate school and kind language.
 Keep hand/feet supplies to yourself.
+Respect school property.
 Respect others' privacy.
 If the restroom is crowded, return to class.
-Be respectful of Clean your area.
+Be respectful of school grounds.
+Clean your area.
 Pick up and empty trash on tables and floor.
 Use low voice levels.
-Keep hand/feet supplies to yourself.
+Be politie with peers, staff, and custodians, Keep hand/feet supplies to yourself.
 Use appropriate school and kind language.
 Respect others' property in the locker room.
 Respect the locker room and gym facilities and equipment.
+Respect all adults when asked to do something.